My Travels » Ilocos Norte » Pagudpud

 Loved this shot!

 Saud Beach is often hailed as the “Boracay” of Northern Philippines.
-I can’t help but go in a “beach critic” mode whenever I head that.
+I can’t help but go in a “beach critic” mode whenever someone mentions the comparison.
 The long sandy stretch fringed with tall coconut trees at Saud Beach resemble that of Boracay’s White Beach but there are many differences as well.
 The sand of Saud Beach is not as fine and has a yellowish tint unlike the sugary white sand of Boracay.
 I measured the length of Saud Beach in Google Earth.
 The crescent shaped beach was around 2.5 kilometers.
 Though, the uninterrupted beach still extends northwards to an impressive 8 km total measurement.
 Saud Beach (and Pagudpud as a whole) still maintains its small town feel and was not too commercialized.
 It was great to spend some time at the beach and not have to fend away vendors and touts every 15 minutes or so like in Boracay.